 Our mission is to reduce the burden of cardiovascular disease in Europe through percutaneous cardiovascular interventions.

 Our mission is to improve the quality of life of the population by reducing the impact of cardiac rhythm disturbances and reduce sudden cardiac death.

 Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

 The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

 The ESC Councils' goal is to share knowledge among medical professionals practising in specific cardiology domains.

 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The Heart failure specialists of Tomorrow (HoT) group organised the first HoT Walk on Sunday morning during the Heart Failuree Congress in Florence, Italy.
+The Heart failure specialists of Tomorrow (HoT) group organised the first HoT Walk on Sunday morning during the Heart Failure Congress in Florence, Italy.

-Nearly 100 people took this opportunity to walk together to explore the charming historical city center of Florence!
+Nearly 100 people took this opportunity to walk together to explore the charming historical city centre of Florence!

 Are you full of energy and new ideas?Are you open to new experiences and international networking in the field of heart failure?If your answer to these questions is YES, then this initiative, designed by the HFA, is for you.
 Join us and make the most of all the opportunities our initiative has to offer!